DavidKilty/ProjectSubmission1/README.md

 The fav icons were downloaded as per the LoveRunning project.

-I often used the Slack channel to see other students tips on fixing issues and Googled problems, relying on such blogs as W3Schools, StackOverflow and MDNWebDocs
+I often used the Slack channel to see other students' tips on fixing issues and Googled problems, relying on such blogs as W3Schools, StackOverflow, and MDNWebDocs

-I struggled  with the styling, sought advice from other coders and relied on styling from the HTML.
+I struggled with the styling, sought advice from other coders, and relied on styling from the HTML.

 I used the Code Institute guides and materials exhaustively.